 What if I’m in Malaga and need to get home?

-Contact your airline to find out the status of your flight and do so quickly (as of 23 March, hardly any flights are still flying in and out of Malaga).
+Should there be another state of alarm and you have to leave Malaga, contact your airline to find out the status of your flight and do so quickly .
 Contact your consulate for advice.
 You are allowed to leave Spain and enter your country of residence.

 What about travel insurance?

 Taking out travel insurance is always advisable anyway and absolutely essential to arrange in the current situation.
 Your travel insurance policy should provide health treatment for coronavirus and cover evacuation costs if necessary.

 Note that most policies don’t cover you if you choose to travel to an area AFTER a level 3 or 4 travel alert is issued.
 But if you’re already in an area that receives a travel alert, you have a certain number of days (usually 10) to evacuate and your policy covers you during this period.

 Are there preventative measures in place for coronavirus in Malaga?

 As well as the lockdown and staying at home, Spain’s health authorities have issued guidelines for individuals to reduce the risk of infection.
 You’ll may also notice other measures as detailed below:

 How to reduce your risk of catching coronavirus